rp13g10/fell_finder/README.md

 ## Roadmap

-These new features are listed in approximate order of priority
+These new features are listed in approximate order of priority.
+A number of smaller tasks are also recorded as TODO comments inline with the code.

 ### Execution